 Mayor Gant was appointed to the Edmonston Town Council in 1992, the first African American to serve on the Town Council.
 She was elected to the council in 1994 and served as Vice Mayor in 2013.
 Mayor Gant was elected Mayor in 2014 and re-elected in 2017.
 She is active with the Maryland Municipal League (MML).
 She is a Past Chairman and member of the MML Convention Planning Committee, Past Chair of the Communications Committee; Board member at large, President-elect and currently President.
 One of her first initiatives as President of MML was the development of the “Time to Talk” program where she has supported the efforts to build inclusive communities across the State of Maryland.
 Mayor Gant is a Property Manager with Grady Management.
 She is married with 3 children and 4 grandchildren.

-John Johnson is serving his second 3 year term as a Ward 2 Council Member.
+John Johnson is serving his third 3 year term as a Ward 2 Council Member.
 He has been involved with the Edmonston in Bloom Green Team since 2014.
 He has coordinated several the Bloom/Green Team’s efforts, serving as a team leader for annual Earth Day cleanup of the Anacostia River, coordinating Bike to Work activities, Black History celebrations, community celebrations and workshops.
 He represents the Town of Edmonston at numerous regional meetings.
 He volunteers at every opportunity that arises.

 Sarah Turberville represents Ward 2 of the Town of Edmonston.
 She works full time as Director of Justice Programs at The Constitution Project in Washington DC, coordinating public education and advocacy efforts with respect to a variety of matters relating to the criminal justice system and protection of democracy.
 She is a member of the Maryland Bar.
-Along with her wife, daughter and unruly (but lovable) dog, she spends most weekends enjoying Edmonston’s parks and trails, gardening and porch-sitting.
+Along with her wife, daughter, son, and unruly (but lovable) dog, she spends most weekends enjoying Edmonston’s parks and trails, gardening and porch-sitting.